-Big Bad: In Season 3, several cases lead to the Pendrick household.
+- Big Bad: In Season 3, several cases lead to the Pendrick household.
 Murdoch is sure that it's Mr Pendrick who is responsible for frauds, dangerous scientific experiments, or even mysterious murders.
 Subverted, as it turns out he's quite innocent, and his beautiful wife is the one to be blamed.
 She would be perfectly fine with him being hanged for her crimes.
 He did truly love her.

-Big Damn Heroes: Double Subverted in an episode where he saves Murdoch by shooting the criminal that is about to kill the detective.
+- Big Damn Heroes: Double Subverted in an episode where he saves Murdoch by shooting the criminal that is about to kill the detective.
 At first it seems like Pendrick only did it to prevent the criminal, who Murdoch suspected was working for him, from ratting him out.
 It turns out that Pendrick was in fact innocent, and framed by his wife Sally for the crimes.
 His claim about simply being in the right place at the right time was quite true.

-Butt Monkey: After he loses his original fortune, Pendrick tries several times to rebuild it.
+- Butt Monkey: After he loses his original fortune, Pendrick tries several times to rebuild it.
 While he comes up with some impressive inventions, including an electric car engine, a flying machine and film sound technology, the latter of which ties into his becoming a film director, his attempts are ruined by everything from corrupt business rivals to American and Canadian government agents to his own arrogance and pride.

-Fallen Prince: After his thieving wife Sally steals his fortune, Pendrick is forced to try and make his fortune all over again.
+- Fallen Prince: After his thieving wife Sally steals his fortune, Pendrick is forced to try and make his fortune all over again.
 Murdoch runs into him occasionally with some of the new inventions he's pursuing.

 - Honest Corporate Executive: Murdoch originally suspects him of orchestrating various criminal deeds, but Pendrick was actually framed by his wife and his own corporate dealings are all above board, from what we see in the show.

-Honor Before Reason: he won't let the Government use his inventions for military operations and destruction, even if it means he must demolish his own work and face a trial for high treason.
+- He won't let the Government use his inventions for military operations and destruction, even if it means he must demolish his own work and face a trial for high treason.
 Bashing Terrance Meyers in the process is a bonus.

-And then there's his encounter with Thomas Edison when he tries his hand at directing films.
+- There's his encounter with Thomas Edison when he tries his hand at directing films.
 Edison is impressed enough with Pendrick's skills that he offers Pendrick a role in the movie business he's planning to build in California, but Pendrick arrogantly refuses, saying that he'll make Canada the world's film mecca.
 An infuriated Edison reminds Pendrick that he owns all the theatres in the United States, and he'll block Pendrick's films from ever being screened in the U.S. Pendrick says that he'll make up for it by screening them in Europe, but Edison just laughs him off.

-Insufferable Genius: He's very confident and satisfied with himself, and he feels superior to everybody.
+- Insufferable Genius: He's very confident and satisfied with himself, and he feels superior to everybody.
 He's also a member of eugenics society.

-Self-Made Man: Pendrick made his original fortune through a combination of scientific brilliance and clever business acumen.
+- Self-Made Man: Pendrick made his original fortune through a combination of scientific brilliance and clever business acumen.